LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         * This opens the `App Group Assignment` screen
         * Check the box by `Loop` *App Group* that uses your `TEAMID` in `group.com.TEAMID.loopkit.LoopGroup` and then `Continue`

-If you modified settings for an *identifier*, the `Save` button at the top right will become active.
+If you modified settings for an `Identifier`, the `Save` button at the top right will become active.
 Click on `Save` before leaving this page - otherwise, the change does not take effect.

 * Tap on `Save`
 * This opens the `Modify App Capabilities` confirmation screen